wavemotion-dave/StellaDS/readme.txt

  run nearly full speed on a DSi in native 133MHz mode.
  Paddle and Keypad emulation is included.

+ See Comatiblity.TXT for a full list of the ROMS supported.
+Generally these are going to be NTSC No-Intro roms (the good ones!).
+PAL roms may cut off at the bottom of the screen.

 Missing :
 ---------
  DPC+ games can't be emulated - that requires a coprocessor running at 70MHz (more